dunstontc/learn-go/code/Kernighan/tgpl/notes/06-Methods.md

 ```
 In the two calls above to methods named `Distance`, the compiler determines which function to call based on both the method name and the type of the receiver.
 In the first, `path[i-1]` has type `Point` so `Point.Distance` is called; in the second, perim has type `Path`, so `Path.Distance` is called.

-All methods of a given type must have unique names, but different types can use the same name for a method, like the `Distance` methods for `Point` and `Path`; there’s no need to qualify function names (for example, `PathDistance`) to disambiguate.
+All methods of a given type must have unique names, but different types can use the same name for a method, like the `Distance` methods for `Point` and `Path`; there's no need to qualify function names (for example, `PathDistance`) to disambiguate.
 Here we see the first benefit to using methods over ordinary functions: method names can be shorter.
 The benefit is magnified for calls originating outside the package, since they can use the shorter name *and* omit the package name:
 ```go
   import "gopl.io/ch6/geometry"